All About Pet Guardians

 Not selecting a pet guardian does not necessarily mean your pet will end up without care—but it does mean less certainty for you as an animal owner.
 In many provinces, including Ontario, without instructions otherwise, upon your passing, your pet will form part of the residue of your estate (along with your other property).
 This means that the same person who decides what to do with that DVD collection will be deciding where to put your pets.

-Ultimately the decision of what to do with your pet is yours to make.
+Ultimately the decision of what to do with your pet is yours to make but be sure to include your wishes when completing your estate planning.
 We’re sure you’ll do right by your furry friend, whether that be pet guardianship, pet stewardship, or otherwise.